Ground state properties of trapped boson system with finite-range Gaussian repulsion: Exact diagonalization study: Introduction

-In our last work \cite{iasl15} for a {\em non-rotating} system of {\em fixed number of bosons}, we examine the ground state and the first breathing mode with a Gaussian repulsion.
-Our aim in the present work is to investigate in detail the problem (various quantum mechanical ground state properties) of {\em rotating} system of $N$ $\left(2 \le N \le 16 \right)$ spinless bosons repulsively interacting via finite-range Gaussian potential (of large $s$-wave scattering length) in a quasi-two-dimensional (quasi-2D) harmonic trap.
-The exact diagonalization of the many-body Hamiltonian matrix is carried out in given subspaces of quantized total angular momentum $L_{z}$ using Davidson iterative algorithm \cite{dav75} to obtain the lowest-energy eigenstates of the system in the co-rotating frame.
-The whole study of the many-body ground state properties of the rotating Bose-condensed gas is carried out beyond the usual LLL approximation \cite{ahs01}.
-We focus on quite small angular momentum regime $0 \le L_{z} \le 2N $ and are mainly interested in exploring the vicinity of first central vortex ($L_{z}=N$) state.
-To study the effect of the interaction potential range on the Bose-condensed system, we used finite-range Gaussian potential to avoid the mathematical difficulties of the contact ($\delta$-function) interaction in connection to the diagonalization of the many-body Hamiltonian~\cite{hua87,motiv}.
-We examine in detail the role of interaction potential range on the various quantities of interest which are experimentally accessible such as the ground state energy, degree of condensation, von Neumann entanglement entropy and critical angular velocity $\Omega_{\bf c1}$ of first vortex state $L_{z}=N$.
-The results obtained demonstrate that the use of (repulsive) particle-particle Gaussian interaction has a dramatic effect on the many-body ground state properties. \\
+In the present work, our aim is to investigate various quantum mechanical ground state properties of rotating system of $N$ $\left(2 \le N \le 16 \right)$ spinless bosons interacting via finite-range repulsive Gaussian type of potential (of large $s$-wave scattering length) in a quasi-two-dimensional (quasi-2D) harmonic trap.
+The exact diagonalization of the many-body Hamiltonian matrix is carried out in given subspaces of quantized total angular momentum $L_{z}$ using Davidson iterative algorithm \cite{dav75} to obtain the lowest-energy eigenstates in the co-rotating frame.
+We focus on angular momentum regime $0 \le L_{z} \le 2N $ and are mainly interested in exploring the system in vicinity of single vortex ($L_{z}=N$) state.
+We examine the role of the Gaussian range of interaction on various quantities of interest that are experimentally accessible such as the ground state energy, von Neumann entanglement entropy, degree of condensation, fragmentation if any and critical angular velocity $\Omega_{\bf c1}$ of the first vortex state $L_{z}=N$.
+The results obtained demonstrate that the use of repulsive interparticle Gaussian shaped potential has significant effect on the many-body ground state properties. \\